 PWAs look and behave like native apps downloaded from the App Store/ Play Store, but work without the need to download them from the store.
 They even have their own icon on your mobile’s homepage and in the app drawer.
 PWA is all about removing nuisances that you have in native apps and making it easy for the users to get what they want.

-Firstly, a visitor visits the webpage that is designed to be a PWA.
-As he explores the page, he gets the prompt to add the webpage to the home screen.
-Once the user gives access to the prompt, the PWA icon is added to his home screen.
+Firstly, the visitors visit the webpage that is designed to be a PWA.
+As they explore the page, they get the prompt to add the webpage to the home screen.
+Once they give access to the prompt, the PWA icon is added to their home screen.

 While the browser is loading and your page is getting to first render after you open the PWA, a splash screen appears consisting of an image, logo and all the details that you’ve included in the manifest file.* As described in Oracle, app manifest file is a special file that contains information about the files packaged in a JAR file.

 PWA is supported in many platforms for a long time and since the introduction of iOS 11.3, Apple has also added support for PWAs.

 When the user is offline or the internet connection is very poor

 According to Webguru Neil Patel, more than 40% of the users bounce from the websites that take more than 3 seconds to load.
 You might be hesitant about PWA if you probably think it is totally dependent on the internet for content render.
 However, be assured that’s not the case.
 Well … Kind of!

 This is where the offline-first feature comes handy.
 With offline first, the app does as much as it can with local content, then try and get content from the network.
 The more we get to render without a connection, the better.

 Cache is treated as a primary source and then diverts to the network connection to fetch newer contents.